A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Distributed Approximate Single-Source Shortest Paths Algorithm on Networks with Arbitrary Topology

 \subsubsection{Computing the Hop Reduction without Additive Error}

-We will simulate \Cref{alg:hop_reduction}.
+We implement Procedure~\ref{alg:hop_reduction} on an overlay network~$ G'' $.
 All necessary parameters can be computed beforehand and thus do not require any communication.
-Moreover, every center knows about the edges incident to it and can thus compute $ \widehat{G}_r' $ by scaling down edge weights without any communication.
-We then execute \Cref{alg:hop_reduction_additive} to compute $ \widehat{F}_r' $.
-Knowing $ \widehat{F}_r$ we can compute $ F $ without any additional communication.
-Thus, executing \Cref{alg:hop_reduction_additive} is the only part for computing $ F $ that requires communication and it is executed $ O (\log{nW}) $ times.
-As simulating \Cref{alg:hop_reduction_additive} takes time $ O(n^{o(1)}\diam + n^{1/2+o(1)}) $, as argued above (cf. \Cref{eq:distributed_hop_reduction_additive_error}), the total time needed to execute \Cref{alg:hop_reduction} is
+Moreover, every center knows about the edges incident to it, and we can thus implicitly compute $ \hat{G}_j $, as specified in Procedure~\ref{alg:hop_reduction}, by scaling down edge weights without any communication.
+We then execute Procedure~\ref{alg:hop_reduction_additive} to compute~$ \hat{F}_j $.
+Knowing $ \hat{F}_j$, we can compute $ F $ without any additional communication.
+Thus, executing Procedure~\ref{alg:hop_reduction_additive} is the only part of computing~$ F $ that requires communication, and it is executed $ O (\log{(nW)}) $ times.
+As our implementation of Procedure~\ref{alg:hop_reduction_additive} takes time $ n^{1/2+o(1)} + \diam n^{o(1)} $, as argued above (cf.~\eqref{eq:distributed_hop_reduction_additive_error}), the total time needed to execute Procedure~\ref{alg:hop_reduction} is